tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_javadoc_tags.md

 The following are some common Javadoc tags:

-* **`@author`**  A person who made significant contribution to the code.
+* **`@author`**  A person who made significant contributions to the code.
 Applied only at the class, package, or overview level.
 Not included in the Javadoc output.
 It's not recommended to include this tag since authorship changes often.
 * **`@param`** A parameter that the method or constructor accepts.
 * **`@deprecated`** Lets users know the class or method is no longer used.
-This tag will be positioned in a prominent way in the Javadoc.
+This tag will be positioned prominently in the Javadoc.
 Accompany it with a `@see` or `{@link}` tag as well.
 * **`@return`** What the method returns.
 * **`@see`** Creates a "see also" list.
 Use `{@link}` for the content to be linked.
 * **`{@link}`** Used to create links to other classes or methods.
 Example: `{@link Foo#bar}` links to the method `bar` that belongs to the class `Foo`.
 To link to the method in the same class, just include `#bar`.